abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 #### OpenLane Directory Hierarchy:
 ```
-├── OOpenLane             -> directory where the tool can be invoked (run docker first)
+├── OpenLane             -> directory where the tool can be invoked (run docker first)
-│   ├── designs          -> All designs must be extracted from this folder
+    ├── designs          -> All designs must be extracted from this folder
-│   │   │   ├── picorv32a -> Design used as case study for this workshop
+        │   ├── picorv32a -> Design used as case study for this workshop
-│   |   |   ├── ...
+            ├── ...
-|   |   ├── ...
+        ├── ...
 ├── pdks                 -> contains pdk related files
-│   ├── skywater-pdk     -> all Skywater 130nm PDKs
+    ├── skywater-pdk     -> all Skywater 130nm PDKs
-│   ├── open-pdks        -> contains scripts that makes the commerical PDK (which is normally just compatible to commercial tools) to also be compatible with the open-source EDA tool
+    ├── open-pdks        -> contains scripts that makes the commerical PDK (which is normally just compatible to commercial tools) to also be compatible with the open-source EDA tool
-│   ├── sky130A          -> pdk variant made especially compatible for open-source tools
+    ├── sky130A          -> pdk variant made especially compatible for open-source tools
-│   │   │  ├── libs.ref  -> files specific to node process (timing lib, cell lef, tech lef) for example is `sky130_fd_sc_hd` (Sky130nm Foundry Standard Cell High Density)
+           ├── libs.ref  -> files specific to node process (timing lib, cell lef, tech lef) for example is `sky130_fd_sc_hd` (Sky130nm Foundry Standard Cell High Density)
-│   │   │  ├── libs.tech -> files specific for the tool (klayout,netgen,magic...)
+           ├── libs.tech -> files specific for the tool (klayout,netgen,magic...)
 ```

 ### Getting familiar to EDA tools